Hadrian's Wall Panorama at Sunset

 Lay siege to some castles

 Lay siege to, or simply have a little look around, a few of Northumberland’s dramatic castles.
-There are 70 in the county, the highest concentration anywhere in the world, so you’ve got plenty to choose from.
+There are 70 in the county, the highest concentration in England, so you’ve got plenty to choose from.

 You must visit the iconic Bamburgh Castle, standing sentinel over the coastline for over 1400 years; and Alnwick Castle, second only to Windsor Castle in size, home to the Duke of Northumberland and the exterior filming location for Hogwarts in the Harry Potter films.